How to Sue a Trust in New York: Who You Sue, Where, and on What Grounds

 Personal Liability of the Trustee

-When a trustee is sued in their individual capacity rather than as trustee, the trustee's personal assets are at stake.
-Personal liability typically arises in cases of:
+When a trustee is sued individually rather than as trustee, the trustee's own assets are exposed.
+Personal liability commonly arises from:

 • Self-dealing (using trust assets for personal benefit).

-• Conversion (taking trust assets for personal use).
+• Conversion (taking trust assets as one's own).

-• Gross negligence (mismanagement falling well below the standard of care).
+• Gross negligence (mismanagement far below the standard of care).

-• Bad faith conduct (acting in willful disregard of duties).
+• Bad faith conduct (willful disregard of fiduciary duties).

 • Fraud against beneficiaries or third parties.

 • Laches.
-Equitable defense for unreasonable delay that prejudiced the trustee.
+An equitable bar for unreasonable delay that prejudiced the trustee.

 • Lack of standing.
-The plaintiff may not have a sufficient interest to maintain the claim.
+A plaintiff without a sufficient beneficial interest cannot maintain the claim.

 Creditor Claims Against Trusts